seveelly/simplesearch/README.md

-# simplesearch
+# Simplesearch

- a simple search
+a simple search using php, and vanilla js.